CAADE/CAADE/docs/Solution/Solution-Docker.rst

    :maxdepth: 1
    :caption: Use Cases

-   **/UseCase*
+   /**/UseCase*

 .. image:: ../UseCases/UseCases.png

 Logical Architecture
 --------------------
-:ref:'Actor-Developer' need to focus on the development of applications.
+:ref:`Actor-Developer` need to focus on the development of applications.
 When code is modified and checked into a code repository like github.
-A :ref:'SubSystem-CICD' system will automatically build, test and deploy the application, microservice or project.
-Multiple environments that have been created in the Common Cloud Core will be used by CAADE and the :ref:'SubSystem-CICD' to promote applications across the different environments.
+A :ref:`SubSystem-CICD` system will automatically build, test and deploy the application, microservice or project.
+Multiple environments that have been created in the Common Cloud Core will be used by CAADE and the :ref:`SubSystem-CICD` to promote applications across the different environments.

 .. image:: ../Architecture.png